baztian/jaydebeapi/README.rst

   - Allow for db properties to be passed to the connect method. *Probably incompatible to code based on previous versions.* See documentation of the connect method.
+(Thanks
+    @testlnord for you efforts and the patience.)

 - 0.2.0 - 2015-04-26